Alan Byrd started his newspaper career at Valencia Community College, where he was named the editor of the student newspaper. While

 During the next nine years, Alan won dozens of local, state, regional and national awards for his stories.
 In 1998, his reporting of the Moscow Circus was named as the best business story in the United States by the Society of Business Editors and Writers.

-company gave Alan its highest honor, an Eagle Award for Circulation
+Alan its highest honor, an Eagle Award for Circulation excellence.

 During this time, Alan led the foundation of Orlando Business Journal's Executive Advisory Board Exchange.
 This group helped mid-level businesses create a volunteer advisory board to help their companies grow.
 Alan moderated the meetings of every board meeting giving him even more of an education on all facets of business.